 “Its nice of you all to come along, I don’t suppose most of you will be with us for more than a few days.”
 These are the first words soldiers hear at the beginning of their SAS selection attempt.

 This phase takes place in Brunei, at the British army jungle training school.
 Imagine six weeks without a shower?
 Imagine six weeks without a shower or a shave in the middle of a tropical jungle?
 That’s what the jungle phase is all about!
-The candidates are split into patrols of four and are taught all the jungle tactics they would need, from how to build a basha, (a lean-to), navigation, jungle and contact drills, explosives, clearing landing zone and so on…
+The candidates are split into patrols of four and are taught all the jungle tactics they would need, from building a basha (a lean-to), navigation, jungle and contact drills, explosives, clearing landing zone, and so on…

 Often more than half of the men fail the jungle phase!